lbryio/lbrycrd/README.md

 Contributions to this project are welcome, encouraged, and compensated.
 For more details, see [lbry.io/faq/contributing](https://lbry.io/faq/contributing)

 The codebase is in C++03, C++11 is currently not supported but we will be migrating to it in the near future.
 Recommended GCC version is 4.8 or greater.
+We follow the same coding guidelines as documented by Bitcoin Core, see [here](/doc/developer-notes.md).
+To run an automated code formatting check, try:
+`git diff -U0 master -- '*.h' '*.cpp' | ./contrib/devtools/clang-format-diff.py -p1`.
+This will check any commits not on master for proper code formatting.
+We try to avoid altering parts of the code that is inherited from Bitcoin Core unless absolutely necessary.
+This will make it easier to merge changes from
+Bitcoin Core.
+If commits are expected not to be merged upstream (i.e. we broke up a commit from Bitcoin Core in order to use a single feature in it), the commit message must contain the string "NOT FOR UPSTREAM MERGE".

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
 [Releases](https://github.com/lbryio/lbrycrd/releases) are created